giz-berlin/kids/Readme.md

 ## Manual testing

 As a data source, a local Keycloak instance can be started by running `docker compose -f e2e-test/compose.yml up keycloak`.
-The keycloak instance already has a preconfigured realm `giz_oidc` with a couple of users and groups in it.
-You may add more users by editing the [bootstrap file](./e2e-test/keycloak_realm_config/giz_oidc.json) or via the Keycloak Admin console available at `localhost:8080` ([credentials](docker-compose.yml)).
+The keycloak instance already has a preconfigured realm `giz` with a couple of users and groups in it.
+You may add more users by editing the [bootstrap file](./e2e-test/keycloak_realm_config/giz.json) or via the Keycloak Admin console available at `localhost:8080` ([credentials](docker-compose.yml)).
 (Note that if you do so via the bootstrap file, make sure to create a new container, because realms will not be loaded from the file if they already exist)

-The default keycloak instance will have a Keycloak service account client `keycloak_identity_syncer` with secret `keycloak_identity_syncer_secret` already set up.
+The default Keycloak instance will have a Keycloak service account client `keycloak_identity_syncer` with secret `keycloak_identity_syncer_secret` already set up.
 This client has already been assigned the `view-users` and `view-realm` roles in order to allow querying for user and group information.